-Cash and cash equivalents on 31 December 2017 amounted to SEK 124 million, net of the escrow account amounting to SEK 21 million (SEK 90 million, net of the escrow account amounting to SEK 12 million).
-The Group had unutilized credit facilities of SEK 13 million.
-Total available cash and cash equivalents thus amounted to SEK 137 million (SEK 99 million).
-Consolidated equity at the end of December 2017 was SEK 696 million (697).
-Translation of the net asset value of foreign subsidiaries to SEK and changes in the fair value of pension debt and derivative instruments increased consolidated equity by SEK 5 million (10).
-The interest bearing net loan debt was SEK 294 million (SEK 315 million).
+Cash and cash equivalents at 31 December 2018 amounted to SEK 72 million (SEK 124 million at 31 December 2017, including the escrow account of SEK 21 million).
+In connection with divestment of a building in Kristianstad, part of the escrow account was terminated and SEK 20 million was transferred to another bank account.
+The Group had unutilized credit facilities of SEK 13 million on the same date.
+Total available cash and cash equivalents thus amounted to SEK 85 million (SEK 137 million at 31 December 2017, including the escrow account of SEK 21 million).
+Consolidated equity at the end of December 2018 was SEK 570 million (SEK 696 million at 31 December 2017).

+Translation of the net asset value of foreign subsidiaries to Swedish Krona and changes in the fair value of pension debt and derivative instruments increased consolidated equity by SEK 24 million.
+The interest bearing net loan debt amounted to SEK 349 million, whereof pension debt amounts to SEK 217 million (SEK 294 million at 31 December 2017, whereof pension debt amounts to SEK 212 million).